 Don't be a victim of telecom theft

 Scared yet?
-Well, you should be!
-Especially, if you have just downloaded, installed and SIP trunked your first Asterisk PBX server without implementing even the most basic security.
-Trust us, it's not a question of if your PBX will be hacked, it's definitely a question of when it will be hacked!
-So, why not take a few minutes and finish your Asterisk installation, by adding basic PBX security.
-Ever heard the old adage, "an ounce of prevention is worth a pound of cure?".
-Well, we can almost guarantee you that the author was most certainly referring to PBX security!
+Well, you should be, especially, if you have just downloaded, installed and SIP "trunked" your new Asterisk PBX server without implementing even basic Asterisk PBX security.
+Trust us, it's not a question of if your PBX will be hacked, it's just a matter of how long it will be before it happens!
+So, why not take a few minutes and finish your Asterisk PBX installation by performing some relatively simple PBX security; that could pay off big in the long run?
+Ever heard the old adage, "An ounce of prevention is worth a pound of cure"?
+Well, that author was undoubtedly referring to PBX security!

 PBX security - is not rocket science